 A bicep tendon injury located at the shoulder can be repaired arthroscopically in many cases.
 Dr. Provencher will create tiny incisions and re-anchor the torn biceps tendon to the bone.
 A simple debridement (shaving) procedure may be performed if only a small portion of the tendon sustained damage.
 A biceps tenodesis may be necessary if a large portion of the tendon is damaged.
 This procedure requires Dr. Provencher to remove the torn tendon stump from inside the joint and then reattach the remaining tendon to the upper arm bone (humerus).

-For additional resources on a bicep tendon injury, such as a torn biceps, please contact Dr. Matthew Provencher’s orthopedic office, specializing in shoulder and biceps injuries, and serving the Vail, Aspen and Denver, Colorado communities.
+For additional resources on a bicep tendon injury, such as a torn biceps, please contact Dr. Matthew Provencher’s orthopedic office, specializing in shoulder and biceps injuries, and serving the Vail, Aspen, Colorado Springs and Denver, Colorado communities.